Close Menu

 • Peach twig borer: Affects young shoots and can be managed with insecticides.

-• Brown rot: A fungal disease that thrives in humid conditions.
-Proper sanitation and fungicides can mitigate this risk.
+• Brown rot: A fungal disease that can be controlled with proper sanitation and fungicides.

 MUST READ